The good news, as you will find in this Klipsch RP 160m review, is there are alternatives to traditional floor-standing speakers.

 Like every other audiophile, the allure of large floor-standing speakers is always an attraction.
 But, alas, space constraints mean there’s only so much space to dedicate to a set of speakers.

-If you’ve got cash to spare, then the Klipsch RP-160M is one of the better choices when you’re looking for bookshelf speakers.
+If you’ve got cash to spare, the Klipsch RP-160M is one of the better choices when you’re looking for bookshelf speakers.

 Here, we’re going to find out why.